pmar116/django-stalkmarket/README.md

 # Stalk Market
 A Django app to share stalk market prices in Animal Crossing: New Horizon with your friends!
+Post your prices and view the prices of others.

 https://thestalkmarket.herokuapp.com/